phetsims/phet-info/checklists/postmortem-process.md

   - Messages to share at status?

 - [ ]  **9.
 Take home messages**
-- From the top 5 successes/improvements, decide what are the "take home messages" that would be useful to note in the future, and add these to the [HTML5 Postmortem Take Home Messages](https://docs.google.com/document/d/1hayLX0FbhYqGao-5xizAFU9kVBzqrW_RVX88Wk_C_Lc/edit#heading=h.krbf2d24bpav) google doc
+- From the top 5 successes/improvements, decide what are the "take away" messages that would be useful to note in the future, and add these to the [HTML5 Postmortem Take Home Messages](https://docs.google.com/document/d/1hayLX0FbhYqGao-5xizAFU9kVBzqrW_RVX88Wk_C_Lc/edit#heading=h.krbf2d24bpav)
+  Google doc
 - Report out at status meeting